swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 * **Better Performance** -- Similarly, `hash(into:)` moves the
   finalization step out of `Hashable`.
-Finalization is a relatively expensive operation; for example, in SipHash-1-3, it costs three times as much as a single 64-bit `append`.
+Finalization is a relatively expensive operation; for example, in SipHash-1-3, it costs three times as much as a single 64-bit `combine`.
 Repeating it for every single component of a composite type would make hashing unreasonably slow.